DevExpress-Examples/winforms-pivot-grid-show-custom-display-text/Readme.md

 # Pivot Grid for WinForms - Show Custom Display Text in Row Total Cells

-The following example shows how handle the `CustomCellDisplayText` event to show custom display text in the Pivot Grid cells.
+The following example describes how handle the `CustomCellDisplayText` event to show custom display text in the Pivot Grid cells.

-The Pivot Grid display the following display text instead of the row total cell value:
+The Pivot Grid shows the following display text instead of the row total cell value:

 * "Low" when row total value is less than 2000;
 * "Middle" when row total value is between 2000 and 6000;